husainhakim/OS_50PRACTICAL/README.md

-This repo contains all the Operating Systems practicals solutions
+<h3>This repo contains all the Operating Systems practicals solutions</h3>